Anupam1337/Goggle-Kick-Start/2014/Round A 2014/Seven-segment Display/PROBLEM.md

 =======
 Tom is a boy whose dream is to become a scientist, he invented a lot in his spare time.
 He came up with a great idea several days ago: to make a stopwatch by himself!
 So he bought a seven-segment display immediately.

-The seven elements of the display are all light-emitting diodes (LEDs) and can be lit in different combinations to represent the arabic numerals like:
+The seven elements of the display are all light-emitting diodes (LEDs) and can be lit in different combinations to represent the arabic numerals like:<br />
 ![All Digits Display](https://codejam.googleapis.com/dashboard/get_file/AQj_6U2QlAl3BsiW4kW3rLFINHk5GZZnYN9_uEbYMYg84scaYjXuG6JSG_ppdZKs/digits_30.png)

 However, just when he finished the programs and tried to test the stopwatch, some of the LEDs turned out to be broken!
 Some of the segments can never be lit while others worked fine.
 So the display kept on producing some ambiguous states all the time...